Mary Bono: Personal life

-In March 1986, she married actor/singer Sonny Bono.
+On March 1, 1986, she married actor/singer Sonny Bono.
 The Bonos moved to Palm Springs, where they owned and operated a restaurant.
 Sonny Bono served as Mayor of Palm Springs from 1988 to 1992 before being elected to Congress in 1994.
-The Bonos had two children: Chesare and Chianna.
+The Bonos had two children: Chesare (b.
+April 25, 1988) and Chianna (b.
+February 2, 1991).
 Sonny Bono died on January 5, 1998, in a skiing accident.

 After Sonny Bono's death in 1998, Bono began dating Brian Prout, drummer of the country music band Diamond Rio.
 The two became engaged in 2001 but did not marry.

-In 2001, Bono married Wyoming businessman Glenn Baxley about 18 months after they met in Mexico.
+On November 24, 2001, Bono married Wyoming businessman Glenn Baxley about 18 months after they met in Mexico.
 They filed for divorce in 2005.

 On December 15, 2007, Bono married Congressman Connie Mack IV (R-FL) in Asheville, North Carolina.
 In May 2013, the couple announced they had separated on amicable terms.
 They divorced later that year.

-In September 2015, Bono married former astronaut and retired Navy rear admiral Stephen S. Oswald.
+On September 27, 2015, Bono married former astronaut and retired Navy rear admiral Stephen S. Oswald.

+In May 2024, Bono lost a legal dispute against Cher over royalties from Cher's recordings with Sonny.
+Under a 1978 divorce settlement, Cher was entitled to half the publishing revenue, but Bono stopped payments in 2021 after invoking a copyright termination clause.
+A federal judge ruled that the royalties were a separate contractual obligation and ordered her to pay Cher around $418,000 in withheld earnings.